harjanaz/indo-european/w-doniger1980a.md

-> [[w-doniger]].
+> [[doniger]].
 Women, Androgynes, and Other Mythical Beasts.
 Chicago, University of Chicago Press, 1980.

 #nopdf